 Requesting an Inspection

 Inspections are required at various stages of construction.
 The general contractor/owner-builder or their duly authorized representative is responsible for verifying that all work is complete prior to requesting an inspection of that work.
 Re-inspections will be made as requested.
-To schedule an inspection, please call at least 24 hours in advance, 909.394.6260.
+To schedule an inspection, please click the icon above to be redirected to the online portal.

 What Inspections are Required?